-- 3. Figure out what page you want to stop printing on (if you don't want to print all the way to the end of the job). - You don't have to be as precise on the last page to print; the last page can be in any location on the sheet of paper. - 4.
-Select the job in the Retained Jobs list in the main Infoprint Manager GUI window. - 5.
-With the job selected, click Job Change Page Range to Process.
-If you don't see the Change Page Range to Process item in the Job menu, use Add/Remove Menu Items to add it. - 6.
+- 4. Figure out what page you want to stop printing on (if you don't want to print all the way to the end of the job). - You don't have to be as precise on the last page to print; the last page can be in any location on the sheet of paper. - 5.
+Select the job you want to print. - 6.
+With the job selected, click Job > Change Page Range to Process.
+If you don't see the Change Page Range to Process item in the Job menu, use Add/Remove Menu Items to add it. - 7.
 In the Change Page Range to Process dialog, select Range of Pages and type the start page and end page you figured out above.